MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc-inventory-tagging.md

 ### Tag Azure Arc connected GCP Ubuntu server

-In Azure CLI, run the following commands to apply the `Hosting Platform : GCP`  tag to your GCP Azure Arc enabled servers.
+In CLI, run the following commands to apply the `Hosting Platform : GCP`  tag to your GCP Azure Arc enabled servers.

 > [!NOTE]
 > If you connected your GCP instances using a method other than the one described in the related [Azure Arc Terraform tutorial](./gcp-terraform-ubuntu.md), then you will need to adjust the values for `gcpResourceGroup` and `gcpMachineName` to match values specific to your environment.